-Lifeguards busy with rescues; Baby swept under home during ‘Eddie’
+Lifeguards busy with rescues; baby swept under home during ‘Eddie’

-Honolulu Ocean Safety and Honolulu Emergency Medical Services were busy this morning with multiple rescues including a baby swept under a home by a wave as the Eddie Aikau Big Wave Invitational surf contest at Waimea Bay got underway.
+Honolulu Ocean Safety and Honolulu Emergency Medical Services were busy Sunday with multiple rescues, including a baby swept under a home by a wave as the Eddie Aikau Big Wave Invitational surf contest at Waimea Bay got underway.

-Thousands of fans are at Oahu’s North Shore to watch about 40 of the world’s top big-wave surfers, and for the first time, six women, compete in today’s contest which last ran in 2016.
+Thousands of fans descended upon Oahu’s North Shore to watch about 40 of the world’s top big-wave surfers — and, for the first time, six women — compete in the contest, which last ran in 2016.

+Honolulu Ocean Safety collectively made 103 rescues and took 12,090 preventive actions on the North Shore and the West side.
+On the North Shore there were 64 rescues, the majority at Waimea Bay, while 7,000 of the 10,505 preventive actions also took place at Waimea Bay.

+On the West side there were 39 rescues, the majority at Makaha Beach, and 1,585 preventive actions.

-Just before the kick-off of the contest at 8 a.m., a 14-year-old boy was injured from falling roughly 10 feet out of a tree he was perched upon to watch.
-EMS and Honolulu fire personnel treated and transported him to an emergency room in serious condition.
+Just before the kickoff of the contest at 8 a.m., a 14-year-old boy was injured from falling roughly 10 feet out of a tree he was perched upon to watch.
+EMS and Honolulu fire personnel treated and transported him in serious condition to an emergency room.

-At 9:15 a.m., personnel responded to the scene at Ke Iki Road where a large wave crashed into vehicles and a house, where two people and a baby were standing.
+Personnel responded at 9:15 a.m. to the scene at Ke Iki Road where a large wave crashed into vehicles and a house, where two people and a baby were standing.
 EMS said the baby was swept underneath the home and recovered.
-Officials evaluated the baby who was not injured, while the two adults declined transportation to an emergency room.
+Officials evaluated the baby, who was not injured, while the two adults declined transportation to an emergency room.

 At 10:30 a.m., personnel responded to a surfer who possibly suffered broken ribs at Chun’s surf break but declined transportation to the emergency room.